 Volunteers travel to town once a week to get in touch with family and stock up on food.
 Also, the staff speaks very basic English which makes communication tricky if you do not speak Spanish, but a perfect opportunity to practice it you have already some skills.

-Although foreign visitors can sign up through high-priced study abroad programs such as the for-profit Projects Abroad (who pocket the majority of the money you pay), it’s better to sign up directly with the Caraya Reserve through their webpage or by sending an email (preferably in Spanish) to email@example.com.
+Although foreign visitors can sign up through high-priced study abroad programs such as the for-profit Projects Abroad (who pocket the majority of the money you pay), it’s better to sign up directly with the Caraya Reserve by sending an email (preferably in Spanish) to email@example.com.

 Those who find themselves in the area can also visit for a tour.